scholarslab/scholarslab.github.io/pages/about.md

 Although we bring library, digital humanities, spatial technologies, & cultural heritage skills to almost everything we work on, we are open and welcoming to folks in any discipline working in any field, and we regularly collaborate in almost every area on Grounds.
 An inexhaustive list of who we've worked with on Grounds includes folks from Biology, Environmental Science, Nursing, Media Studies, Music, Religious Studies, Spanish, Slavic, German, French, Classics, English, History, Art History, Architecture, and GIS/spatial tech support across Grounds.

 ## How does the Lab fit into the UVA Library?
 The Scholars' Lab was founded in 2006.
 We’re part of <a href="http://lib.virginia.edu">the UVA Library</a> and its mission to provide equitable access to knowledge and learning to everyone.
 Organizationally, we sit in the Library's Public Services unit lead by AUL Dennis Clark.
-We frequently collaborate with our Library colleagues, including Digital Preservation, Special Collections, Teaching & Learning, and subject liaison librarians.
-Although we're not just a DH center, we're also part of the [DH@UVA](http://digitalhumanities.virginia.edu) ecosystem of teams and people doing digital and cultural work on Grounds.
+We frequently collaborate with our Library colleagues, including Preservation, Special Collections, Teaching & Learning, and subject liaison librarians.
+Although we're not just a DH center, we're also part of the [DH@UVA](http://digitalhumanities.virginia.edu) ecosystem of teams and people doing digital humanities and cultural heritage work on Grounds.

 ## Who are the scholars in "Scholars' Lab"?
 Everyone!
 We define scholarship as one part critical thinking plus one part communicating the results of that thinking.
 Critical thinking can be accomplished through many methods, including research, writing, coding, building, designing, experimenting, and play.
 Communicating critical thinking can take the form of traditional publishing or other forms of “making public” such as tweeting and blogging, teaching, sharing open source code, or any other way for your intellectual community to learn from, critique, evaluate, and/or build on your work.
 When we refer to scholars, that includes anyone critically engaging with a concept: students, staff, faculty, and community members.
 On our website, the page that often gets titled "Projects" or "Research" or "Scholarship" on similar websites is titled "Our Work", to better reflect that our scholarship covers a broad variety of work.